 Many SAS tasks require calibration information from the Calibration Access Layer (CAL).
 Relevant files are accessed from the set of Current Calibration File (CCF) data using a CCF Index File (CIF).
-To make the ccf.cif file, navigate into the ODF directory and in the Command Window, type
+Setting the environment paraters follows the same syntax as the cshell in linux.
+To set the environment parameters and make the ccf.cif file, navigate into the ODF directory and in the Command Window, type

-cifbuildThe task odfingest extends the Observation Data File (ODF) summary file with data extracted from the instrument housekeeping data files and the calibration database.
+setenv SAS_CCF /data/0123700101/ODF/ccf.cifThe task odfingest extends the Observation Data File (ODF) summary file with data extracted from the instrument housekeeping data files and the calibration database.
 It is only necessary to run it once on any dataset, and will cause problems if it is run a second time.
 If for some reason odfingest must be rerun, you must first delete the earlier file it produced.
 This file largely follows the standard XMM naming convention, but has SUM.SAS appended to it.
-To run odfingest, just type in the Command Window
+To run odfingest and reset the environment variable:

 By default, none of these tasks keep any intermediate files they generate.
-Emchain maintains the usual naming convention.
+Emchain and epchain maintain the usual naming convention.
 Emproc and epproc designate their output event files with "ImagingEvts.ds".
-In any case, it is convenient to rename them something easy to type; this can be done by clicking on the pen icon next to the file name in the User Account Window.
+In any case, it is convenient to rename them something easy to type; this is mostly easily done by clicking on the pen icon next to the file name in the User Account Window.
 We'll assume the new name for the MOS1 event file is mos1.fits.